niklasingvar/arlo-timelapse/README.md

    - `TFA_USERNAME`: Your Gmail address used for receiving 2FA codes
    - `TFA_PASSWORD`: Your Gmail app password (16-character code)

-Note: For the TFA variables, refer to the "Handling 2FA in Lambda" section below for detailed setup instructions.
+Note: For the TFA variables, refer to the "Two-Factor Authentication (2FA)" section below for detailed setup instructions.

 ### 7. Configure Trigger